 Must Use Plugins

-My ultimate must use plugin is Beaver Builder which is a drag and drop page builder with tons of options that allow me to create layouts of all kinds.
-In addition to the modules for design they also include modules that extend functionality like opt-in forms, buttons, tabs and video embeds.
-While I prefer Beaver Builder, its competitor Elementor is a wonder option too.
+My ultimate must-use plugin is Beaver Builder, which is a drag and drop page builder with tons of options that allow me to create layouts of all kinds.
+In addition to the modules for the design, they also include modules that extend functionality like opt-in forms, buttons, tabs, and video embeds.
+While I prefer Beaver Builder, its competitor Elementor is a wonderful option too.

 On top of a great looking site, every site needs a form or forms to collect information.
 I prefer Gravity Forms which is a premium plugin but well worth the money.
 Gravity Forms also has add-ons so you can sync your forms with your email marketing program, collect payments and create a quiz or survey.

 If you want to help your site in the getting found arena, you should be adding Schema, which is a markup that allows search engines to figure out what your site is all about.
 I've found that the makers of Astra Theme also have an easy to use schema plugin aptly names Schema Pro.

 Speaking of getting found I bounce between two SEO plugins: SEOPress and RankMath.
 I've used Yoast too but I've found the load speed is a tad slower and they don't have the bells and whistles of the others without paying the annual fee.

 I do have to say that SEO plugins don't directly improve SEO, and regardless of which plugin you use, SEO optimization plugins are a tool to make your site search engine-friendly by guiding and pointing out what is missing from the page.
 They don't do the work for you and as my SEO mentor Brendon Hufford says “it's like having a post-it note to remind you of what to add”.

 Moving on to security, Shield it for me because they literally cover all the bases of helping you secure your site from login to comments to file monitoring.
 And they don't kick false positives like other security monitoring plugins.